-- L3.5 From 1 July 2024, the concentration limits for Nitrogen (total) and Phosphorus (total) listed in L3.4 for Points 1 and 2 will change to the following values: - a) Nitrogen (total) 6 mg/L (50 percentile concentration limit) - b) Phosphorus (total) 0.1 mg/L (50 percentile concentration limit)
+- L3.5 Following implementation of Pollution Reduction Program 800 (in accordance with Condition U1.2), the concentration limits for Nitrogen (total) and Phosphorus (total) listed in L3.4 for Points 1 and 2 will change to the following values: - a) Nitrogen (total) 3 mg/L (50 percentile concentration limit) - b) Phosphorus (total) 0.1 mg/L (50 percentile concentration limit)

-Note: The 100 percentile limits for Nitrogen (total) and Phosphorus(total) will cease to apply from 1 July 2024.
+Note: Following implementation of these concentration limits, the 100 percentile limits for Nitrogen (total) and Phosphorus(total) will cease to apply.

-- L3.6 When a wet weather bypass flow is occurring, exceedances of the 3DGM concentration limits in condition L3.4 are permitted at the following point(s) for the duration of the bypass where the bypass was the sole cause of the exceedance: Point(s) 1, 3 and 13. - L3.7 Not applicable. - L3.8 For each monitoring/discharge point specified in the table(s) below (by a point number), the specified toxic effect of the effluent on the specified test organism must be greater than the corresponding limit listed for that organism in the table.
+- L3.6 When a wet weather bypass flow is occurring, exceedances of the 3DGM concentration limits in condition L3.4 are permitted at the following point(s) for the duration of the bypass where the bypass was the sole cause of the exceedance: Points 1 and 3. - L3.7 Not applicable. - L3.8 For each monitoring/discharge point specified in the table(s) below (by a point number), the specified toxic effect of the effluent on the specified test organism must be greater than the corresponding limit listed for that organism in the table.